 Affidavit for projects seeking allocation of TP Deliverability, including projects that have exercised their parking option(s), eligible projects with Partial Capacity Deliverability Status, and eligible Energy Only projects

 This affidavit is applicable to Generating Facilities that fall into one of three categories.
 The first category consists of Generating Facilities that have just completed the GIDAP Phase II Interconnection Study process and are seeking an allocation of TP Deliverability for the first time.
-The second category consists of Generating Facilities that have completed the GIDAP Phase II Interconnection Study process in a previous Interconnection Study Cycle that have exercised the parking option or extended parking option, pursuant to GIDAP Section 8.9.4 or 8.9.4.1 respectively, including Partial Capacity Deliverability Status projects that elected to park any non-allocated portion of their project,, and are seeking an allocation of TP Deliverability in the current Queue Cluster’s allocation process.
+The second category consists of Generating Facilities that have completed the GIDAP Phase II Interconnection Study process in a previous Interconnection Study Cycle that have exercised the parking option or extended parking option, pursuant to GIDAP Section 8.9.4 or 8.9.4.1 respectively, including Partial Capacity Deliverability Status projects that elected to park any non-allocated portion of their project, and are seeking an allocation of TP Deliverability in the current Queue Cluster’s allocation process.
 The third category includes Energy-Only Generating Facilities, including Partial Capacity Deliverability Status projects that elected to convert any non-allocated portion of their project to Energy Only, that are seeking TP Deliverability.

-For Generating Facilities in Queue Cluster 5 through 9 that claimed balance sheet financing when seeking at TP Deliverability allocation and elected to park prior to November 27, 2018 and are seeking at TP Deliverability allocation after November 27, 2018, those projects may cite those previous affidavits when submitting retention affidavits in order to maintain the same treatment as the previous balance sheet financing claims.
+For Generating Facilities in Queue Cluster 5 through 9 that claimed balance sheet financing when seeking a TP Deliverability allocation and elected to park prior to November 27, 2018 and are seeking a TP Deliverability allocation after November 27, 2018, those projects may cite those previous affidavits when submitting retention affidavits in order to maintain the same treatment as the previous balance sheet financing claims.

+Interconnection Customers may only attest that they are proceeding without a power purchase agreement (in allocation group 8.9.2(3), “group 3”) in the allocation cycle immediately following receipt of their Phase II Interconnection Study.
+Interconnection Customers that request TP Deliverability in group 3 and do not receive TP Deliverability, or only receive a partial allocation, may continue to attest to group 3 status in subsequent TP Deliverability cycles in which they are eligible to seek an allocation.
+Interconnection Customers in group 3 may elect to park only that portion of their Interconnection Request (up to 100%) that does not receive TP Deliverability.
+Such parked portions may receive TP Deliverability in subsequent allocation cycles from any group for which they qualify (including allocation group 3).
+If an Interconnection Customer elects a group other than group 3 in subsequent allocation cycles, it may not select group 3 in a future allocation cycle.
+Interconnection Customers that receive TP Deliverability allocations for less than requested may also elect to permanently reduce their requested capacity to the amount of TP Deliverability received following the allocation.

 The CAISO shall allocate available TP Deliverability to all or a portion of the full MW generating capacity of the Generating Facility as specified in the Interconnection Request based on the criteria defined in GIDAP BPM Section 6.2.9.4.
 Where a criterion is met by a portion of the full MW generating capacity of the Generating Facility, the eligibility score associated with that criterion shall apply to the portion that meets the criterion.
 Therefore, the affidavit must relate to the same proposed Generating Facility as described in the Interconnection Request and, for each allocation group attested to, must specify the MW quantity of generating capacity that meets the criteria for inclusion in the allocation group.
 At a minimum, the Generating Facility must meet criteria established in one of the seven allocation groups defined in GIDAP Section 8.9.2.